gregwebs/errcode/README.md

 ## About Error codes

-Error codes reliably communicate the error type, particularly across program (network) boundaries.
+Error codes reliably communicate the error type, particularly across program or network boundaries.
 A program can reliably respond to an error if it can be sure to understand its type.
-Error monitoring systems can reliably understand what errors are occurring.
+Error monitoring systems can reliably understand (dedup) what errors are occurring and metrics can easily be generated.

 ## status

 This library is in a completed state.
-It should be updated now though for some of the changes to golang for error wrapping.

 # errcode overview